menzel/nopeak/README.md

 ## Create motif

 * Example:
-java -jar NoPeak.jar LOGO --signal reads.csv [--control control.csv] --fraglen 100
+java -jar NoPeak.jar LOGO --signal reads.csv [--control control.csv] --fraglen 100 [--export-kmers file]

 * reads.csv and control.csv contain the profiles that were created using NoPeak in a previous PROFILE run: